-The Gallery is staffed by Karen Miles and our summer hours are: 11 am – 5 pm Monday 11 am – 5 pm Thursday 11 am – 8 pm Friday 11 am – 5 pm Saturday 12 am – 4 pm Sunday Tues & Wed By Chance Do come by to say ‘hello’ to Karen and Pitsiq, check out our collection of fine art & nature inspired summer series of art exhibits.
+The Gallery is staffed by Karen Miles and our winter hours are: 11 am – 5 pm Thursday 11 am – 5 pm Friday 11 am – 5 pm Saturday 12 am – 4 pm Sunday Tues & Wed By Chance Do come by to say ‘hello’ to Karen and Pitsiq, check out our collection of fine art & nature inspired summer series of art exhibits.

 CALL FOR ARTISTS

 The gallery’s artists are juried by several people with various, diverse qualifying credentials.
 We are sorry but we are not able to view work from walk-ins.
 We do, however, offer open calls for specific upcoming exhibitions and consider submissions made through an online application process.

 Located in Belfast, Maine, the Northern Lights Gallery specializes in northern inspired, First Nations and Inuit art.